Ultimate Guide to Laser Cutting Paper

-Currently, laser engraving and cutting technology is the most cost-effective alternative to hand-cutting and die-cutting: considerably faster and safer!
+Currently, laser cutting technology is the most cost-effective alternative to hand-cutting and die-cutting: considerably faster and safer!
 At the same time, the artistic effect is taken to the next level!

 Low Laser Power and High-Speed Required

-When working with delicate materials like paper, it is crucial to use relatively low laser power (between 5% to 20% power) and high speeds (typically between 100 to 500 mm/s).
-This prevents burning through the paper and ensures clean, precise engravings.
+When working with delicate materials like paper, it is crucial to use relatively low laser power and high speeds.
+This prevents burning through the paper and ensures clean, precise cutting.

 DPI, or dots per inch, is typically used to indicate the hardware resolution of a scanner, expressing the number of pixels or print dots per inch of length.
 For materials like paper where fine detail is not crucial, a lower DPI setting of around 300-400 DPI is often sufficient to avoid excessive burning and maintain the paper's integrity.